 Pins can be interesting to Pinners for a variety of reasons – this number gives you the big picture.
 Each time someone taps on your Pin to get a closer look, clicks through to your website or saves your Pin, your engagement number goes up.
 Total engagement is a useful indicator of how much interest people are showing in your Pin.

 Inspire Pinners to engage with your ideas by making your Pins beautiful, helpful and actionable.
 We’ve got a guide that tells you how.

-When people tap your Pin to take a closer look you know you’ve caught their eye, and that they’re curious to learn more.
-The number of closeups is one indicator of how many people are considering doing more with your idea.
+When people tap your Pin to take a closer look, you know you’ve caught their eye and that they’re curious to find out more.
+The number of close-ups is one indicator of how many people are considering doing more with your idea.

-Creating Pins with compelling images and detailed descriptions are just a couple ways to get more closeups.
+Creating Pins with compelling images and detailed descriptions are just a couple of ways to get more close-ups.
 Learn more about creating Pins that improve engagement.